Cangzhou Hebei, China Travel Guide

 Minimize single-use plastics.
 Bring a refillable water bottle and shopping bag.
 Dispose of waste properly.

-Be mindful of water and energy consumption in hotels.
+Be conscious of your utility use consumption in hotels.
 Turn off utilities off when you leave your room.

 Choose public transportation or cycling when possible.
 Avoid activities that harm local ecosystems.